 If you’re growing for market (farmers’ market, CSA, etc), chances are good that, no matter where in the world you are, an online presence is a plus.
 But you want the Web to work for you, not the other way round, so keep things simple.
 Here are some tips for beginners—stick to them and you won’t go wrong.

 - Keep it simple.
-Hundreds of millions of people have web sites, Facebook and Twitter accounts and the like, so how hard can it be?
-The minute you start feeling confused, try backtracking to where things made sense, and consider dropping or putting aside for now whatever it was that caused the confusion.
+Literally billions of people have web sites, Facebook and Twitter accounts and the like, so how hard can it be?
+The minute you start feeling confused, consider backtracking to where things made sense, and dropping or putting aside for now whatever it that’s causing the confusion.

 - For a web site, use WordPress.
 It’s free, it’s used by tens of millions, it’s robust, simple to manage, user-friendly, has tons of add-on features that let you customize it if you have something specific in mind…really, if you want to keep it simple, don’t think further than WP.